nmshd/documentation/_docs_explore/62-data-model.md

 ### LocalRequestStatus

-Depending on whether it is an incoming or an outgoing Request, there can be different status.
-The following state diagram shows which status exist in both cases and when there are transitions from one state to another:
+Depending on whether it is an incoming or an outgoing Request, there can be different statuses.
+The following state diagram shows which status exists in both cases and when there are transitions from one state to another:

 ![State diagram for Local Request Status]( {{ '/assets/images/explore/RequestStatus%20-%20State%20Diagram.png' | relative_url }} )